Why Predictive Maintenance (PDM)?

 PdM technologies include infrared inspections, visual inspections, vibration monitoring, oil analysis, motor testing, and ultrasound.
 If your PdM program is new, you’ll want to benchmark the current state of your pieces of equipment based on findings from PdM analysis.
 This will dictate how often you do PdM inspections.

 Set Up a Long-Term PdM Program

 This can be done in six steps.
 The first and most important is to rank the criticality of each piece of equipment in your facility and insert this information into your CMMS database.
 Then develop a PdM equipment list and scope.
 Next, insert failure codes into your CMMS.
 Choose the right PdM technology for you and your facility, as well as frequencies.
 You’ll need to know your ideal amount of coverage.
-Once you’ve determined which PdM technologies you’ll be using, build a database for each.
+Once you’ve determined which PdM technologies you’ll use, build a database for each.
 Lastly, determine your PdM staffing levels.
 How many people will you need in-house?
 Will you outsource this work?

-Finally, in order to be successful with PdM, you’ll need to develop a continuous improvement process.
+Finally, to be successful with PdM, you’ll need to develop a continuous improvement process.
 SEAM Group offers a web-based tool called ViewPoint that you can utilize to access all key information and results.
 It helps position you to avoid unneeded downtime.

 Contact us to learn more about our PdM services and support.